-10 Retirement Plan
+10. Retirement Plan

 WWP has a 401(k) plan (the "Plan") that is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").
-Each year, participants may contribute up to 80% of compensation, as defined by the Plan, subject to certain Internal Revenue Code ("IRC") limitations.
+Each year, participants may contribute up to 80% of eligible compensation, as defined by the Plan, subject to certain Internal Revenue Code limitations.
 WWP provides a matching contribution of 100% of the first 3% and 50% of the next 2% of eligible compensation that a participant contributes to the Plan.
-For the year ended September 30, 2018, the Organization provided \$1,367,229 in matching contributions, which is included in compensation in the accompanying consolidated statement of functional expenses.
+For the year ended September 30, 2019, WWP provided \$1,574,022 in matching contributions, which is included in compensation in the accompanying consolidated statement of functional expenses.

-11 Contingencies
+11. Contingencies